codejsha/modern-java-in-action/README.md

 # Modern Java in Action

+Source code for Modern Java in Action study.

 This repository contains the code examples from the book [Modern Java in Action](https://www.manning.com/books/modern-java-in-action), published by Manning Publications.
 All source codes have been rewritten(modified) from the original source(https://github.com/java-manning/modern-java) in the book.

 ## Table of Contents